 You enter the lab of a mad scientist and see two operating tables.
 On one, a second individual—“Patient B” for future reference—lies in an anesthetic slumber.
 The other table is for you.
 The good(?) doctor explains the procedure for which you’ve volunteered(?) as follows:

-You will be put under, and while your consciousness is offline the mad scientist will scan the brains of you and Patient B in meticulous detail.
-Everything will be recorded: not just the gross connectome but the number, types, and locations of receptors at every synapse, the amount and type of neurotransmitter in every vesicle at the presynaptic terminal—every bit of physical info that encodes the “weights” of the connections between your neurons.
+You will be put under and, while your consciousness is offline, the mad scientist will scan the brains of you and Patient B in meticulous detail.
+Everything will be recorded: not just the gross connectome but the number, types, and locations of receptors at every synapse, the amount and type of neurotransmitter in every vesicle at every presynaptic terminal—every bit of physical info that encodes the “weights” of the connections between your neurons.
 In doing so, every detail of memory and personality will be recorded as well.

 After these hyperdetailed maps are made, some very sophisticated robots will set about resculpting your brain in the “image” of Patient B and Patient B’s brain in the image of yours.
 Now, there will be no transplantation of tissue here, just a complex restructuring of what’s already there.
 Any new cells needed will be cultured from your own.
 Further, let’s stipulate that while you and Patient B are not related and have never met each other before, you share all the alleles involved in brain development and function, and their states of activation will also be replicated in the brain of the other.

-Now, the kicker: The scientist informs you that only one of the two bodies can be revived after the procedure, and you must choose which one at the outset.
+Now, the kicker: The scientist informs you that only one of the two bodies can be revived after the procedure, and you must choose at the outset which one.

 Take a minute to note not just your decision but as much of the reasoning behind it as you can make explicit to yourself.

-It is, I think, this presumed continuity of conscious experience that we are seeking to preserve when we choose to have the body of Patient B revived.
-Choosing otherwise might keep our bodies alive, but with someone else’s brain structure in them, it would be as though our selves—our persons—had died and been replaced.
+It is, I think, this presumed continuity of conscious experience that I am primarily seeking to preserve when I choose to have the body of Patient B revived.
+Choosing otherwise might keep my body alive, but with someone else’s brain structure in it, it would be as though my self—my person—had died and been replaced.